+7. Is there a “commissioner” of each Apex Fantasy Football Money League?

-Yes, there is.
-For each and every league, there will be an Apex employee who monitors and assists with the draft for the first two rounds.
-Thereafter we will update the message board, push through trades, consider complaints about trades, and make sure each and every owner is actively participating and setting their lineup.
-If there are any problems within your league or any trades you disagree with, be sure to email us at email@example.com.
+Commissioners will update the message board, evaluate vetoed trades, and make sure each and every owner is actively participating and setting their lineup.
+If there are any problems in your league or any trades you disagree with, be sure to email us at email@example.com.

 8. Can trades be vetoed?